 1) ICEED’S ENERGY CONFERENCES: These conferences are among the most well-established of their type.
 Representatives from 40-plus countries have joined in these informal exchanges of information among government officials, business leaders, and academia to discuss current trends in energy markets.
-We have just concluded the 42nd ICEED International Energy Conference (April 12-15, 2015 in Boulder, Colorado).

 Since 1974 the ICEED has been organizing conferences unique in the mix of attendees and participants: high-ranking representatives and specialists in industry, finance, and national/multinational governmental agencies.
 The sessions are noted for their valuable contacts as well as the formal and informal exchange of views and data.
 Attendance at these conferences is by invitation and reservation only; attendees are sent by their respective agencies, companies, or institutions.
-The following issues were discussed at the 2015 conference.

 • What are the short-, medium-, and longer-term outlooks for oil prices?